sheenamnarula/sheenamnarula.github.io/content/home/accomplishments.md

   title = "Troubleshooting"
   date_start = "2013-06-07"
   date_end = "2013-07-07"
-  description = "I attended workshop for troubleshooting in electronics where i learnt how to start with fault finding techniques in electronics circuit."
+  description = "She attended workshop for troubleshooting in electronics where she learnt how to start with fault finding techniques in electronics circuit."

 +++